hasiburrahman875/STARDNet/README.md

 Please follow the instructions in the linked repository to ensure the dataset formatting and structure are correct.

-In the [rfb-motion/utils/datasets.py](https://github.com/hasiburrahman875/rfbstruavdetv1/blob/main/rfb-motion/utils/datasets.py) (line 693), change the format of the frames (jpg or png) as needed.

 ### 4. Run Validation

 Activate the Python environment as above and execute the following command in the terminal: